-3.1.
-The objectives of maintenance, periodic testing and inspection are to ensure that the SSCs of the research reactor function in accordance with the design intent, in compliance with the OLCs, and to ensure compliance with the safety analysis report (see paras 7.68 and 7.38 of SSR-3 [1], respectively).
+- 3.1.
+The objectives of maintenance, periodic testing and inspection are to ensure that the SSCs of the research reactor function in accordance with the design intent, and in compliance with the OLCs, and to ensure compliance with the safety analysis report (see paras 7.68 and 7.38 of SSR-3 [1], respectively).
 The programmes for maintenance, periodic testing and inspection should, as far as reasonably practicable, include those SSCs (mobile or permanently installed) that could be necessary in response to design extension conditions.
 The programme should meet the expectations for safety as derived from the following:

-(a) The safety analysis report (SAR);
+- (a) The safety analysis report (SAR);

-(b) The OLCs;
+- (b) The OLCs;

-(c) Regulatory body requirements;
+- (c) Regulatory body requirements;

-(d) Reactor management requirements;
+- (d) Reactor management4 requirements;

-(e) Designer's and Manufacturers' recommendations;
+- (e) Designer's Designer and Manufacturers' manufacturer recommendations;

-(f) Operating experience.
+- (f) Operating experience.

-3.2.
-All maintenance, periodic testing and inspection should be conducted while maintaining control over the reactor at all times and without reducing or jeopardizing the safety of the research reactor.
+- 3.2.
+All maintenance, periodic testing and inspection should be conducted while maintaining control over the research reactor at all times and without reducing or jeopardizing the safety of the research reactor.